arangodb/velocypack/VelocyPack.md

 of subvalues and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.

-There are two special cases: the empty object is simply stored as the single byte 0x0a and objects with exactly one element have no offset table at all.
+There is one special case: the empty object is simply stored as the single byte 0x0a.

 There is another exception: For 8-byte numbers the number of subvalues is stored behind the INDEXTABLE.
 This is to get away without moving